-In this brand new podcast I go over my “yes slide” in my script, and how we’re picking up a ton more sales the past few months with financing.
+In this brand new podcast I go over how we close high ticket sales everyday, my “yes slide” in my script, and how we’re picking up a ton more sales the past few months with financing.
 If you enjoy it, give it a like and share!

 Yo, what’s up, guys?
 It’s Mike Buontempo here and I just wanted to do this quick podcast on some of the biggest things that you need to do when you’re closing high ticket deals, and some of the things that I’ve learned after closing over high six figures worth of deals every year.
 First off, when you’re calling a prospect, your energy, and I see this with a lot of salespeople, is your energy has to be so high.
 It’s a Monday, and you’re calling on a prospect, he’s dreading the Monday, it’s not a great day, blah, blah.
 When you call them, your energy has to be high.
 Personally, I like to walk around.
 Right now I’m standing up, I’m walking around.
 Your voice projects better.
 Your voice projects better.
 You need to sound like an authority on the phone.